(Herpes Zoster; Post-herpetic Neuralgia)

 Home care will help to ease pain.
 Wet compresses and oatmeal baths may help.
 The doctor may also recommend medicine such as:

 - Topical pain relievers that are applied to the skin

 Antiviral medicine may help to control shingles.
 It may shorten illness time for some.
 This medicine is most helpful in healthy people if it is started within 72 hours of first symptoms.
 It may also be used at any time if the rash is large or is on the face.

 Antiviral medicine will almost always be used for people with immune system problems.

 Treatment for Post-herpetic Neuralgia

-There are now 2 vaccines that are used to reduce the risk of shingles and the severity of PHN if shingles occurs.
+There are now 2 vaccines that reduce the risk of shingles.
+They can also reduce the risk and severity of PHN if shingles occurs.
+One type of vaccine has a live virus and the other does not.
+Most will have the dead virus vaccine.
+It is given in 2 doses which are given 2 to 6 months apart.
 The live HSV is advised for people 60 years and older.
-It is a single dose vaccine used in adults with healthy immune systems.
-The dead virus is a 2-shot series, which may be given 2-6 months apart starting at age 50 years old.
-Talk to your insurance company and doctor about your options.
+It is given in a single dose in adults with healthy immune systems.
+Talk to your doctor about your choices.

 National Institute of Neurological Disorders and Stroke

 National Shingles Foundation